 This documentation matters because your invention is eligible for U.S. patent protection only if its first public disclosure, sale, or offer for sale occurred less than one year before your application’s effective filing date.
 Anything after the one-year mark is barred from patentability.

 However, if you’re seeking foreign patent protection, most countries are more strict and don’t offer this one-year grace period — so plan accordingly!

 Did you use any externally-sourced funds to help develop the invention?
 You need to track these: Your funding sources could affect ownership of the invention.

-At least one witness should sign off on your IDR.
+It’s also useful to have at least one witness sign the IDR.
 The witness should be able to understand the technical contents of the IDR, but should not be directly affiliated with the invention disclosed in the IDR.
-As an example, they should not be an inventor or a principal researcher.
+As an example, the witness should not be one of the inventors.